iGio90/GDumper/README.md

 * Start another one and ``python3 dumper.py 0`` (0: bb / 1: coc)

 #### TODO
-* Fix proxy.js to packetize data from dumper
 * Replace manual edit of game type in proxy.js.

 ```javascript